thaddeuspearson/LS-LS170/LS171_exam_study_guide.md

 #### 1. Have an understanding of various security risks that can affect HTTP, and be able to outline measures that can be used to mitigate against these risks:

-- HTTP is unencrypted be defaul:.
+- HTTP is unencrypted by default.
 TLS is the primary mitigation for this

 - Session Hijacking: Session Timers and forcing new logins after the same cookie is used with a differernt client